microsoft/fast/packages/web-components/fast-element/docs/guide/declaring-templates.md

 ```

 :::important
 In both examples above, after your event handler is executed, `preventDefault()` will be called on the event object by default.
-You can return `true` from your handler to opt out of this behavior.
+You can return `true` from your handler to opt-out of this behavior.
 :::

 The second example demonstrates an important characteristic of the templating engine: it only supports *unidirectional data flow* (model => view).
 It does not support *two-way data binding* (model <=> view).
 As shown above, pushing data from the view back to the model should be handled with explicit events that call into your model's API.